buds-lab/ashrae-great-energy-predictor-3-overview-analysis/README.md

 - ResearchGate
 - Bibtex

+## Overview of Analysis of Data *about the competition*
-There are several components to the analysis in this publication:
+There are several components to the analysis in this publication in which data was collected from the Kaggle platform in various ways:

 ### Web Scraping
 Get meta data of Kernel notebooks, Discussion topics, and Historical competitions fromt the Kaggle website: